evocert/kweexamples/src/api_basic/README.md

 Other key value pairs may be populated in `./api/config.js` and can be used in a custom fashion in the `preprocessor`, `command`, and `postprocessor` modules.

-Example usages of `preprocessor` and `postprocessor` modules include logging, decryption, encryption, redirection, etc.
+Example usages of `preprocessor` and `postprocessor` modules include logging, decryption, encryption, redirection, etc. The `preprocessor` and `postprocessor` stack is executed in the order specified in the `./api/config.js` module.

 A test script `./test.sh` is provided illustrating basic endpoint invocation.